PowerCodersOrg/powercoders.org/site/content/program/_index.md

       link: /city/zurich
       text: >-
         The next program in Switzerland will start in spring 2021.
-Applications will be accepted from December 2020 to mid-January 2021.
+Applications are accepted from December 2020 to mid-January 2021.
     - call_to_action: More
       color: teal lighten-4
       fade_in: Left